AdobeDocs/platform-learn.en/help/data-collection/web-sdk/consent/tutorial.md

 Once a CMP collects the user’s preferences, then we can communicate those preferences to the SDK.
 In a later section below, we'll see how to obtain that opt-in data and use it with the Web SDK extension.

-“Provided by data element” allows us to access a tags data element containing any consent preference data captured by custom code or a CMP on your site, or in your data layer.
+“Provided by data element” allows us to access a data element containing any consent preference data captured by custom code or a CMP on your site, or in your data layer.
 A data element used for this purpose should resolve to “in”, “out”, or “pending”.

 Please note: this configuration setting for the SDK is not persisted to users’ profiles, it is specific to setting the behavior of the SDK before explicit consent preferences are provided by the visitor.